Transport in Chennai: Road transportation

 The city and metropolitan area are served by major arterial roads that run either in an east–west or north–south direction.
 Anna Salai – or Mount Road as it is more popularly called – is the city's most famous road.
-It traverses most of central and south Chennai and leads on to the Grand Southern Trunk Road.

-(National Highway 45) to Thiruchirapalli.
+It traverses most of central and south Chennai and leads on to the Grand Southern Trunk Road (National Highway 45) to Tiruchirapalli.
 The road runs in a northeast–southwest direction.
-Other arterials include Kamaraj Salai (north–south), Poonamalee High Road (east–west), Radhakrishnan Salai (east–west), and Sardar Patel Road (east–west).
+Other arterials include Kamaraj Salai, Poonamalee High Road (National Highway 48), Radhakrishnan Salai, and Sardar Patel Road.
 The East Coast Road starts from Thiruvanmiyur and connects Mahabalipuram, Pondicherry and extends beyond.

 Buses

 The first motor bus service in the city was organised by the Madras Tramway Corporation between 1925 and 1928.
 Most motor bus service providers in the city were nationalised as per the 1939 Motor Vehicles Act.
 The Pallavan Transport Corporation was created on 1 January 1972 to serve Madras city.
-It had a fleet of 1029 buses.
+It had a fleet of 1030 buses.
 In 1994, Pallavan Transport Corporation was bifurcated into Dr. Ambedkar Transport Corporation Limited for northern Madras and Pallavan Transport Corporation Limited for southern Madras.
 The two were reunited in 2001 to form the Metropolitan Transport Corporation.
 The bus service, currently, plies about 4,000 buses on 622 routes, moves an estimated 5.038 million passengers each day.

 The Puratchi Thalaivar Dr. M.G.R Bus Terminus, opened in 2001, is one of the largest bus station in Asia, and serves as the terminus for all intercity buses from Chennai.
 The CMBT is located on the Inner Ring Road at Koyambedu in the western part of Chennai, replacing the older terminus on the Esplanade in the city centre.
 State transport and private bus services to all major cities and towns in Tamil Nadu and neighbouring states start from here.